-The geophysical characteristics, as for example seismic velocities, crustal thickness, densities (Figures 4 and 5), or heat flow, confirm the IAP to be oceanic lithosphere.
-The IAP consequently is a leftover of the Tethyan lithosphere and the Apulia/Adriatic domain and the Eastern Mediterranean Basin do not belong to the former southern continental margin of the
+The geophysical characteristics, for example seismic velocities, crustal thickness, densities (Figs. 4 and 5), and heat flow, confirm the IAP to be oceanic lithosphere.
+The IAP is consequently a leftover of the Tethyan lithosphere, and the

-Tethys as suggested by Roure et al. [2012].
-However, the isostatic equilibrium and magnetic anomalies exclude a sea-floor age younger than Late Triassic or Early Jurassic [de Voogd et al., 1992; Stampfli, 2000; Speranza et al., 2012].
-The Apulian Escarpment in the N and the Malta Escarpment in the SW are bounding the Tethys basin and are most probably transform margins [Gallais et al., 2011; Frizon de Lamotte et al., 2011] and not conjugate passive margins [Catalano et al., 2001].
-They are present as steep and high steps in the seafloor bathymetry, which is not expected at passive margins where sedimentation and erosion over a period of ~200 m.y. would overprint and smoothen the topography [Mosher et al., 2017].
-Additionally, the ME and the AE as passive margins would require a plate boundary in NW-SE direction within the Ionian basin which was not observed so far.
-On the other hand, interpreting the ME and the AE as transform margins, a plate boundary would be expected in SW-NE direction, parallel to the observed deep reverse faults beneath the IAP [Gallais et al., 2011; Polonia et al., 2011] (Fig. 1) and could explain our results of the observed transition from oceanic crust towards continental crust in the vicinity of the Medina Seamounts (Fig. 4).
-Oceanic lithosphere is considered to be rigid and shows only little deformation compared to continental lithosphere that is mechanically weak, especially when thinned [Polonia et al, 2016].
-An IAP made of Tethyan lithosphere, due to its rigidity, would imply that the connection between Africa and Adria was rigid since the end of oceanic spreading in the Early Mesozoic.
-However, deformation within the IAP lithosphere was observed in seismic data by Gallais et al. [2011], Polonia et al. [2011] (Fig. 1), and in this study (Fig. 2).
+Apulia-Adriatic domain and the eastern Mediterranean basin do not belong to the former southern continental margin of the Tethys as suggested by Roure et al. (2012).
+However, the isostatic equilibrium and magnetic anomalies exclude a seafloor age younger than Late Triassic or Early Jurassic (de Voogd et al., 1992; Stampfli, 2000; Speranza et al., 2012).
+The Apulian Escarpment in the N and the Malta Escarpment in the SW are bounding the Tethys basin and are most probably transform margins (Gallais et al., 2011; Frizon de Lamotte et al., 2011) and not conjugate passive margins (Catalano et al., 2001).
+They are present as steep and high steps in the sea-floor bathymetry, which is not expected at passive margins where sedimentation and erosion over a period of ~ 200 Myr would overprint and smoothen the topography (Mosher et al., 2017).
+Additionally, the ME and the AE as passive margins would require a plate boundary in the NW-SE direction within the Ionian basin, which has not been observed so far.
+On the other hand, interpreting the ME and the AE as transform margins, a plate boundary would be expected in the SW-NE direction, parallel to the observed deep reverse faults beneath the IAP (Gallais et al., 2011; Polonia et al., 2011) (Fig. 1), and could explain our results of the observed transition from oceanic crust towards continental crust in the vicinity of the Medina seamounts (Fig. 4).

+Oceanic lithosphere is considered to be rigid and shows little deformation compared to continental lithosphere that is mechanically weak, especially when thinned (Polonia et al, 2016).
+An IAP made of Tethyan lithosphere, due to its rigidity, would imply that the connection between Africa and Adria was rigid since the end of oceanic spreading in the early Mesozoic.
+However, deformation within the IAP lithosphere was observed in seismic data by Gallais et al. (2011), Polonia et al. (2011) (Fig. 1), and in this study (Fig. 2).
 The deformation caused by contraction is possibly connected to subduction processes during Neogene times and subduction might be still active.
-The connection between Adria and Africa during Neogene times is consequently not particularly rigid [Gallais et al., 2011; Le Breton et al., 2017] as proposed earlier [e.g. Channell et al., 1979; Dewey et al., 1989] and Adria might move relative to Africa.
-This supports the hypothesis of an independent Adriatic microplate that was separated during the opening of the Tethys as proposed in reconstructions by Handy et al. [2010] and Ustaszewski et al. [2008].
+The connection between Adria and Africa during Neogene times is consequently not particularly rigid (Gallais et al., 2011; Le Breton et al., 2017) as proposed earlier (e.g. Channell et al., 1979; Dewey et al., 1989), and Adria might move relative to Africa.
+This supports the hypothesis of an independent Adriatic microplate that was separated during the opening of the Tethys as proposed in reconstructions by Handy et al. (2010) and Ustaszewski et al. (2008).